aviaryan/todo-pwa/README.md

 # TODO

 A To-Do app that is mobile optimized.
-It is deployed on Netlify at http://todo-pwa.netlify.com.
+It is deployed on Netlify at http://todo-pwa.netlify.com and its backend is at https://v.gd/mwa_backend (jsonstore).

 ## Starter pack